 Enjoywood portable laser

-However, you cannot engrave large pictures or cut wood and leather with this machine as this is purely designed for the laser marking jobs.
+However, you cannot engrave large pictures or cut wood and leather with this machine as this is purely designed for laser marking jobs.

-While testing this laser marker, it appeared as an identical copy of the Attomstack M4 since everything in this portable laser engraver matches with the Attomstack M4’s specs.
+While testing this laser marker, it appeared as an identical copy of the Attomstack M4 since everything in this portable laser engraver matches the Attomstack M4’s specs.